dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 - Is an open standard for decentralised authentication and access control
 - Can be used while allowing users to log onto many services using the same digital identity

 Identity management is an administrative process that deals with identifying users of an information system.
-Additionally, identity management also controls access to system resources by placing restrictions using user identities .
+Additionally, identity management also controls access to system resources by placing restrictions using user identities.
 The key identity management-related aspects in Cloud are as follows:

 <mark style="background: #BABD00;">One-time password:</mark> Because passwords can be compromised, they must be protected.
 The One-Time Password (OTP) concept demands that a new password be used for each new log on and thus provides necessary security against password compromises.
 Time-dependent password generated by hardware security tokens (for example, RSA SecureID) is an example of OTP.
 OTP is specifically useful in situations where likelihood of password compromises are high, for example, remote login based network access.